connexcs/docs/docs/reporting-problems.md

 We encourage feedback but also want to make sure you have the most efficient means of expressing a problem so there are no delays.

+### Problem Escalation Matrix

+Customers are bound to face some difficulties and problems throughout their tenure with you.
+Not all problems are the same and require different levels of attention and assistance.

+Resolving problems at the earliest is a necessity when it comes to maximizing positive customer experience.
+To achieve this it is necessary to categorize and prioritize problems based on their severity and impact.

+For this, a proper framework is needed.
+This framework is known as a problem escalation matrix.

+A problem escalation matrix is a set of guidelines that enable you to categorize and prioritize problems in the best possible manner.
+This ensures the right expert is working on the issue and delivers a resolution at the earliest.

+With that said, we can now define the framework of an ideal customer support function.

+**1st Line Support Executive**

+A 1st Line Support Executive functions as the primary point of contact between your customer support team and the customer.
+They should have a good understanding of how everything works and how to troubleshoot the most common problems.

+The primary responsibility of the 1st Line Support Executive is to assist customers in troubleshooting common problems that are easy to fix.
+They are supposed to collect all available information from the customer and maintain a record of it.

+In case a problem is not a common occurrence and outside the scope of the expertise of a 1st Line Support Executive, they’re supposed to escalate the problem and pass it on to the 2nd Line Support Executive.

+**2nd Line Support Executive**

+A 2nd Line Support Executive is a certified expert for the platform and serves as the second in line to the 1st Line Support Executive in the Customer Support Function.

+The primary responsibility of the 2nd Line Support Executive is to assess the information about the problem gathered by the 1st Line Support Executive.
+Then they proceed to deliver a resolution at the earliest based on the assessment.

+2nd Line Support Executives handle problems that may arise due to misconfiguration, improper setup, mismanaged advanced settings, etc.

+A very small number of problems fall out of the scope of the 2nd Line Support Executive’s expertise.
+In such circumstances, the problem is further escalated to the Senior Support Executive.

+**Senior Support Executive**

+A Senior Support Executive is usually a developer with significant hands-on experience with the platform.
+They not only know the ins and outs of the platform but also are capable of resolving issues that may occur due to a malfunctioning code or component.

+Their primary responsibility is to assist customers with only the most severe problems.
+Senior Support Executives also assist customers with API integrations, platform plugins, payment gateway integrations and much more.

+Another important responsibility shouldered by them is to determine whether a particular problem is caused by internal factors, customer actions, external factors or the Connex platform.

+If a particular issue is identified as being caused due to a malfunction in the Connex Platform, the Senior Support Executive is expected to gather all the necessary information and inform the Vendor Support Team at ConnexCS.

+### ConnexCS Escalation Matrix

+We at ConnexCS follow a similar approach to handling customer problems.
+As our customers, we want you to know how our escalation matrix functions.

+This will help you report the problems properly, request for escalation and have a thorough understanding of how your problems are being resolved.

+**1st Line Support Specialists**

+Our 1st Line Support Specialists are NOC Engineers who are highly trained and certified in managing SIP servers, SIP troubleshooting and platform management.

+Once you’ve identified that the problem you’re facing is due to some issue with our platform, you’re expected to inform the 1st Line Support Specialists.

+Provide them with all the necessary information that was gathered.
+Our NOC Engineers will assess the situation and provide a resolution at the earliest.

+In case the problem is still now resolved or is identified as a critical issue, the problem shall be escalated to our 2nd Line Senior Experts.

+**2nd Line Experts**

+Our 2nd Line Experts are senior network engineers that are responsible for monitoring and ensuring the ConnexCS platform works as intended.

+They are not only more experienced but actively contributing to the improvements in the platform.
+Thus, they have the necessary access and expertise to troubleshoot complex technical issues that are fairly uncommon.

+Most of the operational problems will be easily resolved at this level.

+In the rare instances where a critical operations component breaks, system-wide network failure occurs or severe service stability is reported, the problem is escalated to our 3rd Line Senior Developers.

+**3rd Line Senior Developers**

+Our 3rd Line Senior Developers consist of a team of senior developers who have built the ConnexCS platform from the ground up.

+This makes them the ideal choice for handling any critical problem that may have system-wide effects.

+Our 3rd Line Senior Developers also entertain requests for particular features, functionality or capability requirements from the customers.
+These additional services are subjected to additional costs.

+### NOC-as-a-Service

+Hiring a NOC Engineer and having them trained to operate our platform may be a time and cost-intensive undertaking.
+We have a solution to this!

+Any of our customers can request a ConnexCS-certified expert NOC Engineer.
+The NOC Engineer will be trained and managed by us.

+They shall be responsible for operating and maintaining all your systems, handling and assisting customers with any difficulties they might face.

+This ad-on service would cost you $500 a month for each NOC Engineer you may wish to secure the services of.

 ### How to confirm an issue has occurred?

 The moment a consumer reports a problem.
 You must begin an inquiry, utilizing the training and documentation we've provided you.